dashed-slug/wallets/readme.txt

 This is the *core plugin* that takes care of *basic accounting functionality*:

+- **Accounting for your users.** Data is held on tables in your MySQL database.
 - **A financial transaction [PHP API](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/php-api/)**:
   Calls that let the logged in user handle their cryptocurrencies.
 - **A [JSON API](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/json-api/)**: JSON requests of the above, for logged in users.